Standardized: St. John's wort

 Hypericum perforatum is one of many species known commonly as St. John's Wort, and is the species most commonly associated with herbal preparations.
 It is native to Europe but has since been naturalized to other temperate climates around the world, with particular prominence in North America.
 The plant is a creeping perennial, producing star-shaped yellow flowers containing long, abundant stamens.
 St. John's Wort is traditionally harvested near the beginning of the flowering cycle on St. John's Day, which falls annually on June 24th.
 The flowers continue blooming throughout the summer and may be freely harvested throughout the season.

-Considered a holy herb, St John's Wort was employed for a number of folkloric uses during the Middle Ages.
+Considered a holy herb, St. John's Wort was employed for a number of folkloric uses during the Middle Ages.
 It was once believed that the herb helped to protect people from curses, demons, and lightning.

 Traditionally used as a tea, sometimes available in tea bags; also used to make a red St. John's oil for use in liniments and lotions, but only from fresh material.
 May also be administered as a capsule or extract for convenience.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+*This statement has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.